puppetlabs/puppetserver/documentation/services_master_puppetserver.markdown

 Logback is heavily configurable; if you need something more specialized than a unified log file, you can probably get it.
 [See the configuration docs for info on configuring logging.](./configuration.markdown#logging)

 Finally, there's a special "daemon" log file used only for errors that happen before logging is set up or which cause the logging system to die.
-This file can be found at `/var/log/puppetlabs/puppetserver/puppetserver-daemon.log`.
+This file can be found at `/var/log/puppetlabs/puppetserver/puppetserver-daemon.log` on platforms using SysV-style init, and in journalctl on platforms using systemd.

 ### SSL Termination